The transition into adulthood brings freedom and responsibility. And inevitably, varying levels of anxiety come along with these tremendous changes.

-Melanie Hart, MA, LPCC has experience working with individuals and families seeking healing from substance abuse, trauma, depression, self-esteem issues, and anxiety.
+Melanie Hart, MA, LPCC has experience working with individuals and families seeking healing from substance abuse, trauma, depression, self-esteem issues, and anxiety, and marriage counseling.
 She is passionate about helping people find the answers, restoration, and healing that will move their lives into peace.
 You can schedule an appointment with Melanie for online counseling or in-person at our Denver, CO counseling center.

 Ah, adulting.
 As we enter this stage of our life, we often find that the freedom we so longed for and glamorized in our youth was at best a dream and at worst a sham.
 What a cruel trick, adulthood, filled with foreign concepts like lease agreements, interest rates and insurance policies.
 “And why,” you may ask, “did no one mention any of this before I arrived here?”

 It is a lot to take in.
 But, like every other adult person in the world from the beginning of time until now, humankind has managed to make the leap.
 That fact, however, may not be of much comfort to those in the early stages of adulting.

 What is Anxiety and Where Does it Come From?

 For today’s young people, adulting seems steeped with anxiety – that dizzying sense of being overwhelmed, paralyzed, or afraid.
 Studies show that nearly 34% of adults have been affected by an anxiety disorder in their lifetime.
 Yet, I’d guess, every adult has experienced some level of anxiety at some point in their life.